TC-Wheel/DoubleSpeedVideos/README.md

 <br/>
 Make sure:
 1. FFMPEG is added to your path.
-2. You specify the top directory you want to speed up videos in (change the top_dir var).
+2. You specify the top directory you want to speed up videos in. (i.e. change the top_dir var)